 “In tests on the ground, we found that this technique causes the defects in the lattice to ‘bubble away’ – a process known as annealing – thereby reducing detector noise and potentially prolonging the life of in-space quantum nodes, facilitating a robust global network,” said Kwiat.

-SEAQUE will be hosted on the space station by the Bishop airlock, owned and operated by Nanoracks.
+SEAQUE will be installed on the exterior of the space station using a Materials International Space Station Experiment (MISSE) mounting location.
 Nanoracks is also providing the mission operations services and coordinating the launch services.
 The integrated optical entangled photon source for SEAQUE is developed by AdvR, Inc. Expected to launch no earlier than August 2022, the technology demonstration is funded by NASA’s Biological and Physical Sciences Division within the agency’s Science Mission Directorate.